Chinese: 杞菊地黄丸

 Tongue color: Red

 Qi Ju Di Huang Wan is sometimes prescribed by TCM practitioners to treat Liver Wind agitating Internally due to Liver Yang Rising.
-This pattern leads to symptoms such as coma, convulsions, dizziness and tremor.
-Patients with Liver Wind agitating Internally due to Liver Yang Rising typically exhibit rapid (Shu), empty (Xu), wiry (Xian), fine (Xi) or floating (Fu) pulses as well as a red tongue.
+This pattern leads to symptoms such as tremor, facial tic, severe dizziness and tinnitus.
+Patients with Liver Wind agitating Internally due to Liver Yang Rising typically exhibit rapid (Shu), empty (Xu), wiry (Xian), fine (Xi) or floating (Fu) pulses as well as Red, pale normal color with no coating.

 The Kidneys is a so-called "Zang" Organ.
 Learn more about the Kidneys in Chinese Medicine